 Around 175,000 electrotechnical workers are proud to hold an ECS card - find out more about the Electrotechnical Certification Scheme and why it's important to the industry...

-ECS stands for Electrotechnical Certification Scheme - it's the sole ID and competence card scheme for electrotechnical operatives in the UK and it's recognised and endorsed by the industry.
+The Electrotechnical Certification Scheme (ECS) is the sole ID and competence card scheme for electrotechnical operatives in the UK and is recognised and endorsed by the industry.

 The JIB administers the ECS scheme in England, Wales and Northern Ireland.
-In Scotland, the Scottish JIB adminsters the scheme.
-Historically only people working for JIB members could gain a card, which traditionally was used to show an operatives’ grade and therefore the pay they were entitled to.
+In Scotland, the Scottish JIB administers the scheme.

 Take a look at the sections below to find out more about the ECS scheme and card...